 IECA conferences are held twice a year, during the fall and spring, in communities throughout the United States and are open to member and non-member independent educational consultants (IECs).
 In addition to up to 500 IECs, school, college, and program admission leaders also attend our conferences.
 Together, all attendees participate in educational sessions, fairs, and networking events.
 IECA also coordinates campus tours for IECA members prior to and following the conferences.

-IECA (Virtual) 2021 Spring Conference
+IECA (Virtual) 2021 Fall Conference

 ACE Speakers (Adolescence, Consulting, and Education)

 These renowned thought leaders will conduct dynamic, energetic presentations to kick off the day’s programs November 10–12.

 Wednesday, November 10

 Shawn Rhodes, TEDx speaker and nationally syndicated columnist

 “Pivot Point: Leverage Change Without Sacrificing Results”

 In the world of rapid change, the best plans may not always work out as anticipated.
 To address the constant challenge of meeting desired results while adapting plans, Shawn Rhodes will share how the best teams and organizations across industries pivot to leverage change when it occurs, build engaging cultures, and ensure greater success for businesses and institutions. .
 Shawn Rhodes’ biography.

 ACE speaker: Anne B. Kerr, PhD, President, Florida Southern College